The Living Room: An intentional community of healing

 Values we hold

-Right relationship: presence, authenticity, transparency, accountability, capacity, compassion, positive regard, playfulness, love.
+Right relationship: presence, authenticity, transparency, accountability, reciprocity, capacity, compassion, positive regard, playfulness, love.
+Moving toward right relationship with ourselves, each other, our ancestors and descendants, the earth, and our more than human kin.

 Solidarity: being with the truth that all systems of oppression are inextricably linked, and disrupting the conditions that divide us.
 Resonance and co-conspiring.